History of the Argentina national football team: 1990: Finalist again

-The Basile era
+The Basile era: 4 titles in 3 years

 After the World Cup, Bilardo resigned, considering that his era had finished, as did Diego Maradona, announcing that the 1990 World Cup had been his last tournament.

 Alfio Basile was announced as his replacement.
 The new coach started his tenure convinced that the new era would come up with youth players to the team, so he mostly called up footballers who were playing in the domestic league rather than footballers from international championships, at least for the first time.

 Argentina debuted with Basile on the bench in February 1991, defeating Hungary 2–0 in Rosario.
 The national team played some friendly matches and tournaments such as the Stanley Rous Cup, where Argentina drew 2–2 with England at Wembley Stadium (after losing 0–2 after the first half).
 In March, Diego Maradona failed a drug test for cocaine in Italy, being suspended by 15 months.

+1991 Copa América

 1991 was also the year when Argentina played its first official championship with Basile, the Copa América held in Chile.
 Argentina won its 13th Copa after 32 years, with a great performance on the field.
 The team debuted with a wide 3–0 to Venezuela, then defeating Chile 1–0 finishing the first stage with a 4–1 over Paraguay.

 On the final round, the Albiceleste achieved a great 3–2 over Brazil, then drew 0–0 with Chile and defeated Colombia 2–1 in the final match, winning the Cup due to points average.
 Argentina won the tournament unbeaten, winning six of seven matches.
 Gabriel Batistuta was also the leading scorer of the Copa with six goals.
 Apart from Batistuta, Sergio Goycochea, Leonardo Astrada, Claudio Caniggia, Diego Simeone (who wore the number 10 kit shirt), Dario Franco, Leo Rodríguez were some of the most notable Argentine players.

+1992 FIFA Confederations Cup

 In 1992, Argentina won the friendly tournament Kirin Cup (defeating Japan and Wales).
 Then, in October, the team won the King Fahd Cup, where they easily defeated Ivory Coast 4–0 in the semi-final and Saudi Arab 3–1 in the final game.

+1993 Artemio Franchi Trophy

+On 24 February 1993, Maradona returned to the team when Argentina played the Artemio Franchi Trophy against Denmark in Mar del Plata.
+Argentina won 5–4 in a penalty shoot-out after a 1–1 draw.